JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

-HOWEVER, as I am not a CS student and this is not a CS thesis, while I have some knowledge of Python and SQL, I accepted input from a LLM when implementing and debugging this software, specifically for managing session states and the JavaScript and HTML snippets for introducing behaviors not native to Streamlit (These are used to clear user input after every search, and also scroll users down to the Results viewer or Map viewer automatically after every search).
+HOWEVER, as I am not a CS student and this is not a CS thesis, while I have some knowledge of Python and SQL, I accepted input from a LLM when implementing and debugging this software, specifically for managing session states and for writing the JavaScript and HTML snippets that introduce introducing behaviors not native to Streamlit (These parts of the code clear user input after every search, and scroll users down to the Results viewer or Map viewer automatically after every search).

 I have extensively tested the behavior of this Webapp myself; I believe it does execute all queries as I intended.